rahulkmehta/network_financials/README.md

 #### Author: Rahul Mehta
 #### Version: Alpha; Started June 1, 2020
 #### Notes:
-> Phase 1 in progress — Tracking occupancy of a parking lot from a singular clean, sample image.
+> Phase 1 in progress — Tracking occupancy of a parking lot from a singular clean, sample image. <br />
 > Analysis of Work: Improvements from baseline open-sources include better binary conversion, canny-edge detection performed before houghlines, and automatic partitition within x-clusters (previously manual) among other things.
 For automatic clustering, average of houghlines (x1,x2) was smoothed, plotted, and local maximas were taken to simulate parking lanes
 > Limitations of Phase 1: Region of Interest was manually defined; otherwise, data became too messy for proper maxima analysis.
 #### Acknowledgements: